Eagle Hapkido Academy Toronto

 The History of Hapkido

-Hapkido is a means of self defence which, in a situation when one cannot mediate conflict without violence, force is required.
-The style encompasses techniques that utilize the whole body, including punching, kicking, grappling, throwing, ground fighting, attack of pressure points, and joint locks.
+Hapkido is an effective means of self defense used in a situation when one cannot mediate conflict without violence, and force is required.
+The style encompasses techniques that utilize the whole body, including joint locks, punching, kicking, grappling, throwing, and attack of pressure points.
 On the other side of the fighting aspect of Hapkido is healing through Oriental medicine.
 By knowing both, one's knowledge of Hapkido is complete.

 Hapkido is the way of harmonious energy.
 The essence of Hapkido lies in the following: circle, flow and harmony.
 Each technique is executed in a fluid and circular motion, in which the energy of the opponent is in harmony with the practitioner.
 A single technique flows flawlessly into the next.
 Unlike a knot, one technique should not leave you in a situation where there is no possibility to continue an attack or defence.

-The only true way to learn Hapkido is through actually practicing it; it cannot be learned from reading books.
+The only true way to learn Hapkido is through actually practicing it; it's flavour cannot be tasted from reading books.

 Hapkido Toronto